 Reaching Shivanasamudra Waterfalls:

-Private Transport: It can be a preferred destination if traveling to Mysore from Bangalore.
+Private Transport: It can be a preferred detour if traveling to Mysore from Bangalore.
 Although it is situated on a diversion from Bangalore-Mysore highway still it can be easily covered on the way if traveling by your own transport.

 Route: Bangalore-Maddur-Malavalli-Shivanasamudra (135 Km)